adel-mamin/amast/README.md

 from the latest release to your project.

-If you want to use Amast features that require porting, then also add one of the following ports to you project:
+If you want to use Amast features that require porting, then also add the following port to you project:

 - `amast_posix.c`
-- `amast_freertos.c`

 If you want to run Amast unit tests, then also include `amast_test.h` and `amast_test.c`.